prove-ai/observability-pipeline/docker-compose/PROFILES.md

 **Note:** If no profile is specified, you must use the `--profile full` flag to start all services since all services are assigned to profiles.

+**VictoriaMetrics Integration:**

+-   Prometheus automatically remote_writes all metrics to VictoriaMetrics for long-term retention (12 months by default)
+-   Grafana queries VictoriaMetrics instead of Prometheus, providing access to all historical data
+-   VictoriaMetrics provides a Prometheus-compatible query API on port 8428

 ---

 ### `no-prometheus`